 “Be strong and courageous, do not be afraid or terrified because of them, for the Lord your God goes with you; He will never leave you nor forsake you.”

-If others’ criticism is our greatest barrier, remember God calls us to rise above judgement of ourselves and of others.
+If others’ criticism is our greatest barrier, remember God calls us to rise above judgment of ourselves and of others.

 Romans 14:12-13 NKJV

-We feel there may be something better that we will miss if we are involved in our current pursuit.
-This fear sounds frivolous to some, but “FOMO” can be a real hindrance to experiencing God’s best in the here and now.
-It can also limit our ability to find Godly contentment.
+Fear of missing out means we feel there may be something better we will miss if we are involved in our current pursuit.
+This fear sounds frivolous to some, but “FOMO” or fear of missing out can be a real hindrance to experiencing God’s best in the here and now.
+It can also limit our ability to find Godly contentment and impact our relationships.